Quickxo/Quickxo/README.md

 # Quickxo
 > By Gilles Dumoulin

-Quickxo is **not** a MVC framework but a compact [KISS](https://en.wikipedia.org/wiki/KISS_principle) **implementation** of the [MVC design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Quickxo is **not** an MVC framework but a compact [KISS](https://en.wikipedia.org/wiki/KISS_principle) **implementation** of the [MVC design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 MVC frameworks  are really great.
 However, due to the complexity of their APIs, there is additional time learning to use them.

-Quickxo provides a quick starting point to get a MVC compliant website without the complexity of a complete MVC framework.
+Quickxo provides a quick starting point to get an MVC compliant website without the complexity of a complete MVC framework.

 - Quickxo can be used immediately because it is a simple implementation.
 There is no